-The 20th July 2019 marks 50 years since Apollo 11 landed on the moon.
+The 20th July marks the anniversary of Apollo 11 landing on the moon in 1969.
 This is the perfect time to study all things space related with your class!

 Young children love the excitement of space!
 Hamilton's 'On the Move' topic includes a whole block about Space.
 Inspired by stories and rhymes, children use their imagination to travel away from Earth and into space.
 They learn about rockets, the moon, stars and the planets.
 Teach an alien visitor about earth life and space travel.
 Have fun creating your own space rockets, space art and stories.

 Year 1 and 2 children will love our topic block about explorers.
 Compare the incredible journey through space to the moon in the twentieth century with the journey by sea to the Americas in the fifteenth century.
 Develop a historical understanding of the lives and significance of Christopher Columbus and Neil Armstrong.
 Compare equipment, navigation techniques and materials used by Columbus in his journey across the seas to the Americas in the fifteenth century with that used by Armstrong in his travel through space to the moon in the twentieth.